Authentic Lessons for 21st Century Learning

 Explain

-Students explain how they arrived at the area and perimeter of each unusual shape.
-As a class, they learn and work through the formula for the area of a trapezoid.
+Students explain how they found the area and perimeter of each unusual shape, then learn and use the formula for determining the area of a trapezoid.

 Extend

-Students create a house floor plan using rectangles, triangles, circles, and trapezoids.
-Students find the area and perimeter of their floor plans.
+Students create house floor plans using rectangles, triangles, circles, and trapezoids, then calculate the perimeter and area of their floor plans.

 Evaluate